Rotating detonation engine: Pratt & Whitney

 On March 4, 2025, Pratt & Whitney reported they successfully completed tests on their RDE.
 It was tested in extreme conditions they are looking to operate in, with their eventual goal: to propel “Vehicles critical to future defence applications”.
 They believe the engine with no moving parts can increase efficiency and cost due to the lower complexity, allowing for more mass to be budgeted in other subsystems, like fuel and payloads.

 Karlsruhe Institute of Technology (KIT)

 On July 16, 2025, the Karlsruhe Institute of Technology's Institute for Thermal Energy Technology and Safety (ITES) successfully tested a rotating detonation combustor with turbine integration and electricity production, with a combustor runtime of 90 seconds and turbine runtime of 60 seconds.

+PEGASUS (ARIS)

+PEGASUS, a focus project within the Academic Space Initiative Switzerland (ARIS, by ETH Zurich), has designed the first student-built RDE.
+An engine with 1 kN of thrust for 10 seconds is currently in development.

+Astrobotics

+Astrobotic Technology demonstrated 4000 lbf RDE in April 2026.
+It fired continually for 300 seconds at full thrust.

 Other research

 Other experiments have used numerical procedures to better understand the flow-field of the RDE.
 In 2020, a study from the University of Washington explored an experimental device that allowed control of parameters such as the width of the annulus.
 Using a high-speed camera, researchers were able to view it operating in extreme slow motion.
 Based on that they developed a mathematical model to describe the process.

 In 2021, the Institute of Mechanics, Chinese Academy of Sciences, successfully tested the world's first hypersonic detonation wave engine powered by kerosene, which could propel a plane at Mach 9.